Zeeptech/Zeeptech/README.md

 - 👋 Hi, I’m @Zeeptech
-- 👀 I’m interested in GameMaking and Programming mainly in C#
+- 👀 I’m interested in GameMaking and Web development.
-- 🌱 I’m currently learning how to code in C#
+- 🌱 I started my journey learning how to code in C#.
+- 🌱 I’m currently moving towards Web development.

 <!---
 Zeeptech/Zeeptech is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.